BuGlessRB/regurge/README.md

 regurge has the following features:
 - Connects to VertexAI using the latest @google/genai interface.
 - Disables censoring.
-- Answers are mostly reproducible.
+- Responses are mostly reproducible.
 - Google Search grounding enabled.
 - JSON mode.
+- Streaming responses (even in JSON mode).

 regurge.vim supports:
+- Streaming responses.
 - Multiple conversations (one per buffer).
 - Fully editable history, to mold the scope the LLM sees.
 - Full power of vim available to copy/paste from/into LLM conversations.